Command Reference Guide

 ---|---|

-Owner | What profile on the Node owns the process being displayed. |
+Owner | What profile on the node owns the process being displayed. |

 PID | Process ID of the service as assigned by the Debian systemd system manager, used to handle the logging and various utilities for the assigned process. |